 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports) and (2) has been subject to such filing requirements for the past 90 days.
-Yes [X] No [
+Yes [X] No []

 Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes [X] No [
+Yes [X] No []

 Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
-See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act (Check one).
-Large accelerated filer [] Accelerated filer [] Non-accelerated filer [] Smaller reporting company [X]
+See definitions of "large accelerated filer" "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act (Check one).
+Large accelerated filer [] Non-accelerated filer [] Smaller reporting company [X]